hiddenSymmetries/simsopt/docs/source/example_coils.rst

   curves_to_vtk(curves, "curves_init")
   s.to_vtk("surf_init")

-To evaluate the magnetic field on the target surface, we create :obj:`simsopt.field.biotsavart.BiotSavart` object based on the coils, and instruct it to evaluate the field on the surface::
+To evaluate the magnetic field on the target surface, we create a :obj:`simsopt.field.biotsavart.BiotSavart` object based on the coils, and instruct it to evaluate the field on the surface::